 IRCOM is a one of a kind place; a home to hundreds of immigrants and refugees from across the globe, who are secured with long-term, affordable, and safe housing, together with holistic, wrap around programs and services for parents and children alike.

 IRCOM is the “receiving family” for those who have no one in Canada to receive them; a home where each person finds belonging and dignity, all of which is essential so they can meaningful integrate into their new community.

-It began with a building – a 67-suite apartment block on the western edge of Winnipeg’s Exchange District, created to house a wave of boat people and refugees from Southeast Asia.
+It began with a building – a 67-suite apartment block on the western edge of Winnipeg’s Exchange District – created to house a wave of boat people and refugees from Southeast Asia.

 IRCOM House opened with a rush of excitement and high expectations, struggled through years of under-funding, and then underwent a re-birth.
-In that process, a unique and potent model for assisting newcomers has emerged – one that offers inspiration to a province which has staked its future prosperity on its ability to successfully integrate newcomers into its mosaic.
+In that process, a unique and potent model for assisting newcomers emerged – one that offers inspiration to a province which has staked its future prosperity on its ability to successfully integrate newcomers into its community.

 For many years, IRCOM continued to grow, strengthen and expand its unique settlement model, combining secure housing with onsite services.
 As an organization, it went from three staff, two being part-time, in 1991 to a team of close more than 80 in 2019.
 The growth of the staff team reflects the increase in programming, quality of service, and availability of supports offered to tenants and the community.

 In 2012 IRCOM was approached to open a second location on the corner of Ross and Isabel.
 After many years of construction and a flurry of transition plans, IRCOM officially opened the doors of its new building in August 2016.